 Ollie is major pointed.

-Bridget has 5 points and 1 major.
+Bridget has five points and one major.

 Congratulations to all of the Rush kids on their many successes.
 We are very proud of them.
 Thank you to all the owners for loving them and doing such a wonderful job of training and handling them in the show ring.
-We are looking forward to an exciting 2013!!!
+We are looking forward to an exciting year in 2013!!!

 My in-laws had never been to a dog show before, so they got a large dose of it.
 When all was said and done, one of their favorite dogs from the weekend was this pink poodle!
 What you can't see in the photo is that on the other side of the dog, there was a large pink heart on it's thigh.
 LOL